ConvertCalculator Icon

 • DA_B = COLUMN(VA, 1)

-Note that counting starts at 0, so the first column (A) is referred to by 0, the second column by 1 etc.
+Note that counting starts at 0, so the first column (A) is referred to as 0, the second column as 1, etc.

 This works the same for SUMIF and SUMIFS.